HHS/TANF-app/scripts/README.md

 The deployment strategy you wish to employ ( rolling update or setting up a new environment) DEPLOY_STRATEGY=${1}

+possible values:
++ rolling
+    deploy to a new server leaving the existing one up until the deployment has succeeded

++ bind
+    Bind the services the application depends on, update the environment variables and restage the app.

++ initial
+    There is no app with this name, and the services need to be bound to it for it to work. the app will fail to start once, have the services bind, and then get restaged.

++ rebuild
+    You want to redeploy the instance under the same name Delete the existing app (with out deleting the services) and perform the initial deployment strategy.

 The application name  defined via the manifest yml for the frontend CGHOSTNAME_BACKEND=${2}